Early Days in Hamilton County,

 For many years the Lutheran people maintained a college here, which attracted young people of that denomination from far and near.
 It was later absorbed by other Lutheran colleges and the school district bought the college buildings, and the public schools now enjoy the benefits of a commodious gymnasium and other buildings.

 Two paved highways pass through Jewell, No. 69 going north and south and No. 175 going east; the streets are well paved and lighted, while comfortable homes, well kept lawns and well arranged business establishments show that Jewell is pushing forward.

 Lyon township's interested historian, Miss Hattie Barkhuff, has contributed many articles of interest to local papers, in regard to pioneer life.
 Her mother's father, Oliver Crane, came to eastern Iowa in 1843.
 Her mother, born in 1854, came to Hamilton county before the C. and N. W. R. R. was built.
-To quote Miss Barkhuff, "She saw the little white school houses and rural churches built, then later, saw the small schools giving way to consolidated school.
+To quote Miss Barkhuff, "She saw the little white school houses and rural churches built, then later, saw the small schools giving way to a consolidated school.
 Trails were made into highways, tile made land workable, but the greatest improvement in rural life, it seemed to her, was the telephone."
 Mrs. Barkhuff died in 1934 and is buried in Ellsworth.